National Association of Colored Graduate Nurses: Integration with the American Nurses Association

 During the civil rights movement in the late 1940s and 1950s more nursing schools were accepting black applicants.
 Estelle Osborne wrote in the Journal of Negro Education that in 1941, 29 United States nursing schools had a nondiscrimination policy and by 1949 that number was up to 354.
 In 1949, the members of the National Association of Colored Graduate Nurses unanimously voted to accept a proposed merger with the American Nurses Association.
 NACGN membership voted the NACGN out of existence in 1951.

+Impact and legacy

+By its tenth anniversary in 1944, the NACGN headquarters served nearly 11,000 graduate nurses and students.
+With around 220 affiliated organizations, the association operated as a hub of information and support for Black nurses across the country.
+The National Medical Association acknowledged NACGN as a vital ally in the broader effort to improve the status and professionalism of African American medical workers.